reactnativespace/react-native-svg-icons/README.md

-## Using SVG Files as Icons in React Native: A Complete Guide?
+## Using SVG Files as Icons in React Native: A Complete Guide

 Learn how to implement SVG icons in React Native applications without heavy icon libraries.
 Step-by-step tutorial with practical examples.
 ![Screenshot](screenshot.png)